World’s oldest marathon runner dies in a hit-and-run at 114

 He ran his first marathon after just a couple of months of training, and achieved his personal best of five hours and 40 minutes at the 2003 Toronto Waterfront Marathon three years later.

-In 2011, Singh returned to Toronto, where he became the first centenarian on record to complete a marathon, finishing in eight hours and 11 minutes and six seconds.
+In 2011, Singh returned to Toronto, where he became the first centenarian on record to complete a marathon, finishing in eight hours, 11 minutes and six seconds.

 It was a far cry from his humble childhood in India, when he was unable to walk until he was five due to weakness in his legs.